 In simplest words, a financial year is a year in which you earn income.
 That means if you transact for goods/services anytime between April 1st, 2020 and March 31st, 2021, the applicable financial year for you will be 2020-21

-The year in which your income is assessed and taxed by the income tax department is called the Assessment Year (AY).
+Assessment year meaning is the year in which your income is assessed and taxed by the income tax department is called the Assessment Year (AY).
 In other words, AY is the succeeding year of the financial year.
 For instance, if your financial year is 2020-21, the assessment year will be 2021-22.

 Note: As per the Indian laws, both financial year and assessment year starts on 1st April and ends on 31st March.